enigodupont/matrix-chart/README.md

 A Helm chart for deploying a Matrix homeserver stack in Kubernetes.

+This is a fork of <https://github.com/dacruz21/matrix-chart>

 ## Features

 - Latest version of Synapse

+## Experimental Features

 - (Optional) Latest version of Riot Web
 - (Optional) Choice of lightweight Exim relay or external mail server for email notifications
 - (Optional) Coturn TURN server for VoIP calls